2021 PDC World Darts Championship: Seeds

-The top seeds below Van Gerwen, Wright and Price were 2019 World finalist Michael Smith, Rob Cross, 2019 UK Open champion Nathan Aspinall, 2020 Grand Slam and European Championship finalist James Wade, 2019 World Grand Prix finalist Dave Chisnall, and 2020 World Matchplay winner Dimitri Van den Bergh.
-2020 Grand Slam of Darts winner José de Sousa was seeded 14th.
+The top seeds below Van Gerwen, Wright, Price, Smith and Cross were 2019 UK Open champion Nathan Aspinall, 2020 Grand Slam and European Championship runner-up James Wade, 2019 World Grand Prix runner-up Dave Chisnall and 2020 World Matchplay champion Dimitri Van den Bergh.
+2020 Grand Slam champion José de Sousa was seeded 14th.

+Pro Tour qualification

 Damon Heta, in his first full year as a full PDC tour card holder, was the highest-ranked non-seed on the 2020 PDC Pro Tour Order of Merit.
 Two-time BDO World Champion Scott Waites qualified for the PDC World Championship for the first time, and was one of two former BDO Champions to qualify through the Pro Tour, alongside Steve Beaton, the 1996 BDO champion, competing in a record-breaking 30th consecutive World Championship.

-As well as Waites, six other players from the Pro Tour made their PDC Championship debuts; Mike De Decker, Martijn Kleermaker, Maik Kuivenhoven, Jason Lowe, Ryan Murray and Derk Telnekes.
-Other players to qualify via the Pro Tour included 2020 World Grand Prix finalist Dirk van Duijvenbode and 2012 PDC World Championship runner-up Andy Hamilton.
+As well as Waites, six other players from the Pro Tour made their PDC World Championship debuts; Mike De Decker, Martijn Kleermaker, Maik Kuivenhoven, Jason Lowe, Ryan Murray and Derk Telnekes.
+Other players to qualify via the Pro Tour included 2020 World Grand Prix runner-up Dirk van Duijvenbode and 2012 PDC World Championship runner-up Andy Hamilton.